From programming to prognostication

 I’m a digital strategist based out of Toronto, Canada.
-I began life as a programmer, and wrote my first code at age eight in the late ’70s.
-It didn’t do much: it parsed simple text commands to understand the difference between “Go north” and “Grab torch.” (pretty much the cutting edge of computer games at the time) Dad wasn’t impressed; I was.
+I began life as a programmer, writing my first code at age eight.
+It didn’t do much except parse simple lines of text, such as “Go north” and “Grab torch.”
+Dad wasn’t impressed; I was.

-I graduated university with English and journalism degrees, worked in PR for a couple of years and then got back into programming as a web designer / developer in the late ’90s when Netscape Communicator and HTML 3.2 were driving the dot-com boom.
-Years later I got hooked by social media, then online communications and marketing, which is where you find me today.
+I graduated university with English and journalism degrees, worked in public relations for a couple of years and then got back into programming as a web designer / developer in the late ’90s.
+I returned to school for certification in web management, and eventually got hooked by social media, and then digital communications, which is where you’ll find me today.

-I’m passionate about two things: learning and slaying sacred cows.
-You’ll find a lot of both on this site.
-I also like to read the digital world’s tea leaves, predicting what’s going to sink and swim in social media, the apps I see thriving and dying, and so on.
+I’m passionate about two things: learning and reading the digital world’s tea leaves.
+I enjoy predicting trends, such as what’s going to sink and swim in social media, which apps I see thriving and dying, and so on.

 All opinions expressed here are purely my own and do not represent the opinions or views of any employers, past or present.